hariadi/viewer/src/content/getting-start.md

+> **Note:** Please use SDK Manager to update first.
+Only download and install manually if you can't use SDK Manager for several reason.

+The Android SDK is composed of modular packages that you can download separately using the Android SDK Manager.
+For example, when the SDK Tools are updated or a new version of the Android platform is released, you can use the SDK Manager to quickly download them to your environment.
+Simply follow the procedures described in Adding Platforms and Packages.

+There are several different packages available for the Android SDK.
+Below describes most of the available packages and where they're located once you download them.

 ## Android SDK platforms

 An SDK platform is available for every production Android platform deployable to Android-powered devices.
 Each platform component includes a fully compliant Android library and system image, sample code, emulator skins, and any version specific tools.